google/openrtb-doubleclick/README.md

 install in your local Maven repository the following dependency:
 [OpenRTB Library][].
 This will be published in maven-central later.
 Necessary at runtime only for users of doubleclick-openrtb.
+You need to check it out in a sibling directory ../openrtb so relative protoc imports will work.

 [OpenRTB Library]: https://github.com/google/openrtb